GOP states sue Biden administration over student loan plan

 Another lawsuit against Biden’s student loan program was filed this week in an Indiana federal court by the Pacific Legal Foundation, a libertarian legal advocacy group that employs a lawyer who says he would be harmed by the forgiveness plan.
 The lawyer, Frank Garrison, says erasing his current debt load will trigger a tax liability from the state of Indiana, which is among at least a half dozen states where the forgiven loan amounts will be subject to state taxes.

+A federal judge on Thursday rejected Garrison’s request to temporarily block Biden’s plan, saying there’s no evidence he will be “irreparably harmed” by the cancellation.
+Garrison was given until Oct.
+10 to revise his argument.

 The White House dismissed the lawsuit as baseless because any borrower who does not want the debt relief can opt out.
-The Education Department is still on track to unveil the application for the forgiveness plan in early October.
+The Education Department is still on track to unveil the application for the forgiveness plan in early October, and it sent an email to borrowers Thursday explaining how to prepare to apply.
+The email noted that applicants do not have to submit any supporting documents.

 Republicans have also seized on the Biden plan’s price tag and its impact on the nation’s budget deficit.
 The Congressional Budget Office said this week that the program will cost about $400 billion over the next three decades.
 The White House countered that the CBO’s estimate of how much the plan will cost just in its first year, $21 billion, is lower than what the administration initially believed.